connordelacruz/bash_config/README.md

 ## TODO:

 * Info on powerline
-* Add a localrc.d file that gets loaded prior to globalrc.d where you can enable/disable things before running global stuff?
-* Add a section detailing functions/aliases
+* Add a section detailing aliases?
-* Update directory structure, it's out of date
 * Update info on modules, configs